Grevillea argyrophylla: Description

 Grevillea argyrophylla is an erect, sometimes low-lying shrub that typically grows to a height of 0.6–2 m with softly-hairy branchlets.
 Its leaves are erect, egg-shaped with the narrower end towards the base, 15–60 mm long and 2.5–8 mm wide, often with a notch in the tip.
 The flowers are arranged in groups on a woolly-hairy rachis 1–4 mm long, and are white, sometimes with a pink tinge.
 The pistil is 4–7 mm long and glabrous.
 Flowering mainly occurs from July to October and the fruit is an oval follicle 6–10 mm long.

 Taxonomy

 Grevillea argyrophylla was first formally described in 1855 by Carl Meissner in Hooker's Journal of Botany and Kew Garden Miscellany, from material collected by James Drummond.
 The specific epithet (argyrophylla) means "silvery-leaved".

 Distribution and habitat

 Silvery-leaved grevillea grows in heath and shrubland over limestone or sandstone in near-coastal areas from the Murchison River to Dandaragan and Jurien Bay in the Avon Wheatbelt, Geraldton Sandplains and Yalgoo biogeographic regions of south-western Western Australia.

 Conservation status

-This grevilles is listed as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.
+This grevillea is listed as "not threatened" by the Government of Western Australia's Department of Biodiversity, Conservation and Attractions and as "Least Concern" on the IUCN Red List of Threatened Species.
+Despite its relatively small range, it is common and its population is stable.
+There are no known substantial threats to the species, either currently or in the immediate future.